The QW and QWE Conference events provided a valuable service to the worldwide software quality community for many years.

 The Volunteer QW/QWE Advisory Boards for our conferences involved some ~275 people, many of whom served for multiple years and for multiple Conferences.
 They were chosen for their expertise and their ability to guide the technical content of the event, and they did a great job!
 They are the main reason QW/QWE papers always got high marks for technical content, and why so many QW/QWE papers are cited in the technical literature.

 Overall the twenty QW/QWE Conferences presented some 115 Keynote Talks by top-notch industry leaders.
 The Conferences included 35 tutorial days, involving nearly 200 different tutorial speakers.
-The main Conference tracks involved 800+ regular technical presentations.
+The main Conference tracks involved ~950 regular Conference Technical Presentations.

-The total attendance at all QW/QWE events was somewhat over 15,000 professionals, including over 7,000 in the last 5 years of the event.
-Over the 15 years of Quality Week Conferences, ~275 different companies exhibited their products and services at the associated Quality Week Expo event.
+The total attendance at all QW/QWE events was somewhat over 15,000 professionals, including over 7,000 in the last 5 years of the event (10 conferences in San Francisco and Brussels).
+Over the 15 years of Quality Week Conferences, ~275 different companies exhibited their products and services at the associated Quality Week Expo and Quality Week Europe Expo events.

 Firsts & Kudos